Updated August 2026

 TL;DR

 Atria is an AI ad creative intelligence platform for Meta and TikTok performance marketers.
 The good: a 25M+ AI-tagged ad library, a Radar engine that surfaces winning patterns from your own ad accounts, and a creative-strategist agent (Raya) that drafts net-new ad concepts.
-The bad: Meta/TikTok only, $159/mo entry price, and a 7-day trial that requires a card and auto-converts.
+The bad: Meta/TikTok only, $159/mo entry price, and a 7-day paid trial that requires a card and auto-converts (a no-card free signup with 1,000 credits does exist).
 Score: 4.2/5.
 Best for DTC and growth teams spending $50K+/mo on paid social.

 At a glance